proplot-dev/proplot/docs/showcase.rst

 Since all of the SciVisColor colormaps from the “ColorMoves” GUI are included, you can easily create SciVisColor-style merged colormaps with ProPlot’s on-the-fly colormap generator!
 An example is below.
-The resulting colormaps are saved to the ``.proplot`` folder in your home directory by passing ``save`` to the `~proplot.colortools.Colormap` constructor.
-All files in this folder will be loaded by ProPlot on import.
+In this example, we also save colormaps to the ``.proplot`` folder in your home directory by passing ``save=True`` to the `~proplot.colortools.Colormap` constructor.
+All files in this folder are loaded by ProPlot on import.

 .. code:: ipython3